-Straight flat noodle sticks in three different sizes that each have their own name.
-Extremely popular throughout Asia.
-Usually sold dried.
+These are straight flat noodle sticks in three different sizes that each have their own name, usually sold dried.

 Also called: Rice noodles (thin), banh pho (medium), pad thai or jantaboon (wide).

-Shape: Long (10 to 12 inches), straight, flat, and opaque, like bleached fettuccini.
+Shape: Long (10 to 12 inches), straight, flat, and opaque, like bleached fettuccine.

 Texture: Soft and slippery when cooked with moderate firmness and chewiness.

-How they're used: Ubiquitous in Southaast Asia in soups, pho, pad Thai, and stir fries.
+How they're used: Ubiquitous in Southeast Asia in soups, pho, pad thai, and stir fries.